Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 ---
 title: 'How to determine your Enneagram type'
-description: "Overview for how to determine/ deduce your Enneagram type"
+description: 'Overview for how to determine/ deduce your Enneagram type'
 author: 'DJ Wayne'
 date: '2023-03-11'
 published: true
 type: ['overview']
 blog: true
 ---

 <!-- Take a free, ~5 min test here -->